What 175 years of data tell us about house price affordability in the UK

 How likely or even desirable would that be today?
 The UK’s heavily mortgaged consumers would struggle to cope with 50 years of falling house prices.
 It would also be political suicide for whoever was deemed responsible.
 A shift towards the building of smaller houses would also seem unlikely – research has found that houses are smaller today than at any point since at least the 1930s.
 Hobbit homes cannot be ruled out entirely but I’m not sure how positive an outcome that would be.

 Which leaves us with earnings.
-Earnings growth has been weak since the financial crisis but it may represent the best hope of improving affordability (with the caveat that stronger earnings may result from a stronger economy which could result in a stronger housing market).
+Earnings growth has been weak since the financial crisis but has recently picked up strongly – average earnings in the final quarter of 2020 were 4.7% higher than the same period of 2019.
+A period of stronger pay growth may represent the best hope of improving affordability (with the caveat that stronger earnings may result from a stronger economy which could result in a stronger housing market).

 However, depending on whether you are a current home owner or a prospective buyer, you are likely to be encouraged and discouraged in equal measure by the Bank of England’s scepticism that this is likely to materialise.
 Just because house prices are expensive relative to earnings does not mean there is a good reason to expect them to cheapen materially.